dotnet/docs/docs/csharp/language-reference/operators/new-operator.md

 ### Target-typed `new`

-Beginning with C# 9.0, constructor invocation expressions are target-typed.
+Constructor invocation expressions are target-typed.
 That is, if a target type of an expression is known, you can omit a type name, as the following example shows:

 :::code language="csharp" source="snippets/shared/NewOperator.cs" id="SnippetTargetTyped":::